opencomputeproject/SAI/doc/SAI-Proposal-13-Hash-UDF.md

 ## Example ##

 The following example shows how to define UDF hash fields for all IPv4 packets.
 It first defines one UDF match object to match GRE packet with specific GRE protocol type.
-It then creates two UDF objects based on this match object and adds them to two UDF groups.
+It then creates two UDF groups, and creates one UDF object for each UDF group.
 Finally, it uses these two UDF groups as the hash fields for all IPv4 packets.

 ~~~cpp
 // Set XOR hash algorithm